mikrono/tModLoaderWiki_kr_ko/Command-Line.md

 ### savedirectory [pathToSaveDirectoryFolder]
 Server and Client Command Line Argument
 Specifies the save directory.
-The save directory will usually be `%UserProfile%\Documents\My Games\Terraria\ModLoader​` on Windows, `/Users/account/Library/Application Support/Terraria/ModLoader` on Mac, and `~/.local/share/Terraria/ModLoader` OR `$XDG_DATA_HOME/Terraria/ModLoader` on Linux.
-The directory `/ModLoader` will automatically be appended to the provided path.
+The save directory will usually be `%UserProfile%\Documents\My Games\Terraria\tModLoader​` on Windows, `/Users/account/Library/Application Support/Terraria/tModLoader` on Mac, and `~/.local/share/Terraria/tModLoader` OR `$XDG_DATA_HOME/Terraria/tModLoader` on Linux.
+The directory `/tModLoader` will automatically be appended to the provided path.
 Use this argument to specify a different save directory.
 The save directory is the parent directory of the worlds directory and mods directory, so you can use only this parameter rather than both of those.

 ### tmlsavedirectory [pathToSaveDirectoryFolder]
 Server and Client Command Line Argument
-Same as savedirectory above except `/ModLoader` won't automatically be appended to the provided path.
+Same as savedirectory above except `/tModLoader` won't automatically be appended to the provided path.

 ### modpack [modpackname]
 Server and Client Command Line Argument, Server Config.